justinelfritz/justinelfritz.github.io/index.md

 <span style="font-family:Times New Roman">Testing this pag with multiple fonts, like Times New Roman.</span>

+<span style="font-family:Georgia; font-size: 2em">Testing this pag with multiple fonts, like Georgia 2em.</span>

+<span style="font-family:Georgia; font-size: 3em">Testing this pag with multiple fonts, like Georgia 3em.</span>

-<span style="font-family:Georgia">Testing this pag with multiple fonts, like Times New Roman.</span>
+<span style="font-family:Georgia; font-size: 4em">Testing this pag with multiple fonts, like Georgia 4em.</span>

-<span style="font-family:Trebuchet MS">Testing this pag with multiple fonts, like Times New Roman.</span>
+<span style="font-family:Trebuchet MS">Testing this pag with multiple fonts, like Trebuchet MS.</span>

 <!---[Github Pages](https://pages.github.com) provide a simple way to make a --->